-Choice of species/gender
+Choice of species/gender.
 The oral slope factor for HCE was quantified using the tumor incidence data for male rats, which were found to be more sensitive than male or female mice to the carcinogenicity of HCE.
 The oral slope factor calculated from male rats was higher than the slope factors calculated from male and female mice.
 As there is no information to inform which species or gender of animals would be most applicable to humans, the most sensitive group was selected for the basis of the oral slope factor.
 Though the mode of action for observed kidney tumors in rodents is unknown, the evidence suggesting the kidney as a target organ of HCE toxicity in both species lends strength to the concern for human carcinogenic potential.

-Dose metric

-HCE is likely metabolized to PERC and pentachloroethane; however, it is unknown whether a metabolite or some combination of parent compound and metabolites is responsible for the observed toxicity and carcinogenicity of HCE.
+Dose metric.
+HCE is potentially metabolized to PERC and pentachloroethane; however, it is unknown whether a metabolite or some combination of parent compound and metabolites is responsible for the observed toxicity and carcinogenicity of HCE.
 If the actual carcinogenic moiety(ies) is(are) proportional to administered exposure, then use of administered exposure as the dose metric provides an unbiased estimate of carcinogenicity.
-On the other hand, if this is not the most relevant dose metric, then the impact on the human equivalent slope factor is unknown; the low-dose cancer risk value may be higher or lower than that estimated, by an unknown amount.
+On the other hand, if administered exposure is not the most relevant dose metric, then the impact on the human equivalent slope factor is unknown.
+Consequently; the low-dose cancer risk value may be higher or lower than that estimated, by an unknown amount.
+In the absence of data identifying the carcinogenic moiety for HCE, the administered exposure was selected as the dose metric.

-Choice of low-dose extrapolation approach
+Choice of low-dose extrapolation approach.
 The mode of action is a key consideration in clarifying how risks should be estimated for low-dose exposure.
 A linear-low-dose extrapolation approach was used to estimate human carcinogenic risk associated with HCE exposure, in the absence of information to inform the dose-response at low doses.
 The extent to which the overall uncertainty in low-dose risk estimation could be reduced if the mode of action for HCE were known is of interest, but data on the mode of action of HCE are limited and the mode of action is not known.
+If an $\alpha{2u}$ -globulin-associated mode of action is, in fact, responsible for male rat tumor formation, then these tumors would not have been utilized for quantitation of cancer risk as they would have been characterized as not relevant to humans.